refinedev/refine/documentation/docs/api-reference/core/hooks/useForm.md

 `onFinish` is a function that is called when the form is submitted.
 It will call the appropriate mutation based on the `action` property.
 You can override the default behavior by passing an `onFinish` function in the hook's options.

-For example; You can [change values before sending to the API](/docs/packages/documentation/react-hook-form/useForm/#how-can-i-change-the-form-data-before-submitting-it-to-the-api).
+For example you can [change values before sending to the API](/docs/api-reference/core/hooks/useForm/#how-can-i-change-the-form-data-before-submitting-it-to-the-api).

 ## FAQ

 ### How can Invalidate other resources?

 You can invalidate other resources with help of [`useInvalidate`](/docs/api-reference/core/hooks/invalidate/useInvalidate/) hook.

+It is useful when you want to `invalidate` other resources don't have relation with the current resource.

 ```tsx title="src/posts/edit.tsx"
 import { useInvalidate, useForm } from "@pankod/refine-core";